Welcome to Sabina Harte's Art Practice

 The session is inspired by the concept of integrating body, mind, and soul.

-Each session honors the same foundation of Pilates alignment, then flows into its creative element—together, these sessions support balance, self-awareness, and inner vitality.
+Each session honors the foundation of Pilates alignment, then flows into its creative element—together, these sessions support balance, self-awareness, and inner vitality.

 The session is inspired by the concept of integrating body, mind, and soul.

-Each session honors the same foundation of Pilates alignment, then flows into its creative element—together, these sessions support balance, self-awareness, and inner vitality.
+Each session honors the foundation of Pilates alignment, then flows into its creative element—together, these sessions support balance, self-awareness, and inner vitality.

 Special Workshops